-In this document, we present the figures and graphs relating to analyses3 of practice in the area of Surgery for paradental cysts, and give the explanations necessary to understand these.
+In this document, we present the figures and graphs relating to analyses3 of practice in the area of Endothelial cell counting, and give the explanations necessary to understand these.

 We have deliberately chosen not to attempt to interpret the figures, preferring to present the results to experts who are in a better position to do so.
 This document has nevertheless been made available to the public in order to provide objective, open input to discussions on this issue.